 - (Option 2) You can also commute your way through jeepneys and habal-habals.
 From the bus terminal, ride a jeepney bound for Buru-un.
 Decide which waterfall you’d like to visit first and then let the driver know so he can drop you off at the right location.
 Then transfer to a habal-habal to get to the waterfall.
 I suggest starting with Maria Cristina Falls which is closest to the highway, followed by Mimbalot Falls and Tinago Falls.

-Commuting is cheaper so it’s best for budget travelers.
+Commuting is cheaper so it’s usually the option for budget travelers.

-As for us, we chose to get a habal-habal guide each since it’s easier and faster — and at that time neither of us were looking forward to memorizing the routes.
+As for us, we chose to get a habal-habal guide each since it’s easier and faster — also, at that time neither of us were looking forward to memorizing routes.
 This way, we also get to avoid trafficked roads in the city.

 Is it safe to visit Iligan City?